Undergraduate International Student FAQs

 St. Vincent & Grenadines Zimbabwe

-International scholarships will be awarded to highly qualified first-year and transfer applicants.
-All applicants are considered for merit scholarships, which are renewable with a 2.8 or higher RIT grade point average.
-First-year international applicants are strongly encouraged to submit SAT or ACT results for review.
+International scholarships will be awarded to qualified first-year and transfer applicants.
+First-year international applicants are encouraged to submit SAT or ACT results for review.
 Merit-based scholarship awards are only offered upon admission to RIT.

-RIT offers need-based scholarships for international undergraduate students.
-To apply for need-based grants, students must complete the College Board CSS Profile for International StudentsCanadian Student Financial Aid Application, or the RIT International Student Financial Aid Application (RITISFAA) and submit it to RIT by uploading to your admissions portal
+RIT offers limited need-based funding for international undergraduate students.
+To apply for need-based grants, students must complete the College Board CSS Profile for International StudentsCanadian Student Financial Aid Application, or the (free) RIT International Student Financial Aid Application (RITISFAA) and submit it to RIT by uploading to your admissions portal

 • When completing the Canadian Student Financial Aid Application, please upload a scanned copy of your financial aid application to our Secure Document Upload.